Posted: January 15, 2020

 In addition to knowing when burglaries tend to take place, it’s a good idea to know who is a likely offender or would-be burglar.

 Burglars are often opportunistic.
-Rather than evil geniuses masterminding a crafty plan, intruders usually choose a home because they live close enough to notice vulnerabilities and patterns of the inhabitants.
+Intruders are not evil geniuses, capable of masterminding a crafty plan.
+They just happen to be observant and in the right place at the right time.
+Intruders usually choose a home because they live close enough to notice vulnerabilities and patterns of the inhabitants.
 Frequently, home invasions are the result of impulsive behavior coupled with ideal circumstances, not a carefully formulated plan.

 According to the study conducted by JSU, most burglars are young and male.
 They are usually looking for a quick and easy target.
 Often, intruders are in their late teens.
 Males are the typical culprit for home invasions.